Your National Exam Roadmap

 Rescheduling your Exam

-Note: When PSI must close test sites due to adverse weather or power outages, and there is time (the day of the exam may be difficult), their policy is to notify affected candidates of the closing and to reschedule them at no additional cost.
+Note: When Prometric must close test sites due to adverse weather or power outages, and there is time (the day of the exam may be difficult), their policy is to notify affected candidates of the closing and to reschedule them at no additional cost.
 Be assured that every effort will be made to enable you to take the exam that you have prepared for.
-All candidates who cannot test because their test appointment was cancelled by PSI or experienced bad weather or a technical issue should contact PTC by phone (833-207-1288) or email and we will respond on the next business day.
+All candidates who cannot test because their test appointment was canceled by Prometric or experienced bad weather or a technical issue should contact PTC by phone (833-207-1288) or email and we will respond on the next business day.

 If your state board/jurisdiction has a policy about an MFT candidate taking the exam within a certain amount of time to remain as a state MFT intern or candidate, and you have gone beyond that time frame, only the state board can provide any “eligibility extension”.